A Quick-Start Guide to Restaurant Financial Statements

 The phrase “on a given date” refers to the document’s publish date.
 This has a different meaning than the phrase “for a stated period of time,” which describes a time period covered by an income statement.

-For example, a balance sheet dated December 31, would show a restaurant’s financial status as of the close of business on that particular New Year’s Eve.
+As an example, a balance sheet dated December 31 would demonstrate a restaurant’s financial status at the end of business on that particular New Year’s Eve.

-To set up a balance sheet, start with your chart of accounts that we previously discussed.
+To set up a balance sheet, start with your chart of accounts which we’ll discuss later in the guide.

 The balance sheet is composed of 3 major categories:

-Equity can be thought of as net assets (the difference between assets and liabilities).
+Think of equity as net assets (the difference between assets and liabilities).

 Retained earnings are thus a part of the restaurant’s equity.
 They represent the total equity reinvested back into the restaurant.